wcmckee/writersdenhamilton/output/posts/william-mckee-on-cc-remix.rst

 with the operating system Debian, which is used by the majority of his machines.

-While William was always interested in using a Creative Commons licence, he at first chose to use a more restrictive Attribution-NonCommercial (BY-NC) licence
+Well William was always interested in using a Creative Commons licence, he at first chose to use a more restrictive Attribution-NonCommercial (BY-NC) licence